,

 • Available for use by community groups, schools, etc

-• Staff may be available on a limited basis for presentation with the following displays.
+• Staff may be available on a limited basis for presentation with the displays.
 Call early to make bookings.

 Magnetic Board with Storyboard